 I hope people see how proud I am to live in Nashville and to be an ambassador for the city and The Hermitage Hotel.
 As a managing director, you wear a lot of hats.
 When you represent such an iconic property as The Hermitage Hotel, one of those roles is facilitating strong relationships with the local community.

-I’m proud of the community I’ve forged for myself here in Nashville both professionally and personally.
-I’m so honored to have the pleasure to participate in organizations where I’ve built friendships and found peer mentors.
+I’m proud of the community I’ve forged for myself here in Nashville, both professionally and personally.
+I’m so honored to have the pleasure of participating in organizations where I’ve built friendships and found peer mentors.
 Through my involvement in organizations, such as The Community Foundation of Middle Tennessee and Historic Capitol Corridor Foundation, I’ve been lucky to play a hands-on role in positively impacting my community.